MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 Building Supervized Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we will train a Machine Learning supervized model with
+In this section, we train a Machine Learning supervized model with our
-our data House Prices.
+data House Prices.

 .. code:: ipython3